 The creams that you use in the summer might not be as suitable during winter.
-Because your skin gets drier, chances are that the richer creams that are specially made for dry skin are a better bet.
+Because your skin gets drier, chances are that the more luxurious creams that are specially made for dry skin are a better bet.
 For extra protection, you might want to consider enhancing your regular skincare routine with a few drops of face oil.
 Another option is to apply a serum underneath your usual day cream.

 3. Drink enough water

 You might expect that you need less water during the winter than in the summer, and maybe you’re even unconsciously drinking less or not feeling as thirsty.
 However, your skin actually needs more water, because hydration starts from the inside out.
-How much water you should drink depends on your age, height, weight and how much you move during the day, but around 1.5 litres should do the trick.
+How much water you should drink depends on your age, height, weight, and how much you move during the day, but around 1.5 litres should do the trick.
 Trouble drinking water?
 Tea also counts towards that 1.5 litres.
 Green tea is full of antioxidants that are great for your skin and herbal tea is good for moisture balance.

 4. Make good use of the night

-Sleep is extremely good for your skin.
+Sleep is ideal for your skin.
 While you sleep, your skin repairs itself and produces new collagen.
 Make sure you get between 7-9 hours each night and use the opportunity to give your skin something extra.
 A good night cream is probably already a part of your skincare routine, but you can also choose a night balm.